Pythonidaer/job-trend-analyzer/documents/project-spec.md

 ## 0. Project Overview

-_To be completed..._

-**Job Trend Analyzer** (JTA) is a productivity tool that is looking to **identify skills patterns across a variety of job postings and titles**, starting with the pursuit of a successful MVP. (needs work)
+**Job Trend Analyzer** is a productivity tool meant for **identifying skills patterns across a variety of job postings and titles**, starting with the pursuit of a successful MVP.

-JTA currently has a team of one software engineer [Jonathan Hammond](https://www.linkedin.com/in/jonamichahammo).
-This project is designed with the intention of gaining re-employment, while also building a tool that helps users find work in the meantime.
+The project currently has a team of one software engineer ([Jonathan Hammond](https://www.linkedin.com/in/jonamichahammo)).
+Designed with the intention of gaining re-employment, while also building a tool that helps users find work in the meantime.
 The build-time deadline for this project is June 1st, 2025.

-My goal as the frontend architect of this project is to **design the architecture of JTA's user-facing web application**.
+My goal as the frontend architect of this project is to **design the architecture of Job Trend Analyzer's user-facing web application**.
 This includes gathering requirements, designing an architecture that meets those requirements, and releasing project updates on LinkedIn during implementation.
+All which will culminate in the product being available for users.

 ## 1. Job Trend Analyzer Software System